Project Location: Fairmont, West Virginia

 Upon selection of the system, installation proceeded smoothly.
 Slaubaugh said, “The installation was very streamlined and met our extremely tight schedule.
 There were no issues that arose creating change orders related to the VRF system.
 The crew took care of sealing off all ductwork from any construction/ drywall dust and changed the filters.”

-Heath also added that the contractor, HRANEC Sheet Metal Incorporated, Uniontown, Pennsylvania and Comfort Supply were both helpful throughout the installation.
+Heath also added that the contractor, Hranec Sheet Metal Incorporated, Uniontown, Pennsylvania and Comfort Supply were both helpful throughout the installation.
 He said, “The contractor did a very good job installing the refrigerant piping and the ductwork, but also placing the indoor units in accessible areas where it’s easy to maintain.
 Comfort Supply also sent a few technicians to help on the job site.
 They made sure the piping was installed correctly and were available to answer any questions.
 They didn’t just help sell the project, they helped out on site.”

 Since the project completion, the system has lived up to the university’s expectations.
-Slaubaugh said, “The students have been very happy with the individual control of the system as opposed to PTAC units.
+Slaubaugh said, “The students have been very happy with the individual control of the system as opposed to Ptac units.
 We did conduct several evening trainings for the students and showed them how to use the thermostat, which helped greatly.
 Overall, the experience has been good based on the minimal number of comfort complaints we have received.

 Heath also added that the university has benefited from using Mitsubishi Electric Diamond Controls™ to monitor the new apartment complex.
 “We simplified the controls for the university, and they’ve had hardly any complaints.
 The only complaint was in the learning process making sure the students understood the systems.
 Stephanie went through each space making sure the suites were going to be very comfortable for the students.”